DDS Spring (DENS)

 DENS 1544 Clinical Applications II (2.5 Credits)

-The course is designed to be a small group learning opportunity for students to correlate topics presented in Head and Neck Anatomy, Neurosciences, Human Biology and Oral Biology II as well as other dental courses, through case-based discussions and projects.
+The course is designed to be a small-group learning opportunity for students to correlate topics presented in Head and Neck Anatomy, Neurosciences, Human Biology, Oral Biology II, and other dental courses through case-based discussions and projects.
 0-100 (DENT) Begin 2001D

 DENS 1624 Practice Management I (0.5 Credits)

-Practice Management I is designed to begin the educational process of the student in business concepts and definitions related to dentistry.
-This course includes an introduction to the principles and practices of personal finance, and allows the student to begin to create his/her individually customized strategic plan for a successful career in dentistry.
+Practice Management I begins the educational process of the student in business concepts, and includes an introduction to the principles and practices of personal finance, allowing the student to begin to create his/her individually customized strategic plan for a successful career in dentistry.
 0-100 (DENT) Begin 2001D

 DENS 1652 Foundational Skills for Clinic II (1 Credit)